solidusio-contrib/solidus_klarna_payments/README.md

 ## Solidus configuration

-After the installation, create a new payment method and select `Spree::Gateway::KlarnaCredit` as the gateway.
+After the installation, create a new payment method and select `Spree::PaymentMethod::KlarnaCredit` as the gateway.
 After saving the payment method, you can configure your Klarna credentials and set design options for how Klarna is displayed to the customer in the checkout.

 ![Configuration](docs/configuration.png)